FudanVI/benchmarking-chinese-text-recognition/README.md

 :star2: The code and trained weights of all baselines are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/model) for direct use.

 ## Updates
+Dec 2, 2022: An updated version of the corresponding paper is available at arXiv.

 Aug 22, 2022: We upload the lmdb datasets of hard cases.

 Jun 15, 2022: The experimental settings are modified.
 We upload the code and trained weights of all baselines.